Taranabant

 Both modes of action appear to induce significant weight loss, suggesting that the endocannabinoid system is a worthwhile therapeutic target for obesity.

-Although none of the two-year phase III trial data has yet been released, data from an earlier phase II trial indicates that treatment with taranabant results in significant weight loss in obese patients.
+Data from an earlier Phase II trial indicated that treatment with taranabant results in significant weight loss in obese patients.
 In this 533-patient study, 12-weeks treatment with taranabant was significantly more effective than placebo in reducing body weight as well as waist circumference.

 The market for weight-reducing drugs has had a somewhat chequered history, characterised by major product withdrawals.
 Although the statistics suggest a market with enormous opportunity, pharmaceutical companies have so far been unable to capitalise on the need for anti-obesity agents.